tpAbhishek/MainframeMigration/README.md

-# 🌐 Mainframe Migration
-Mainframe Migration to Microsoft Tech Stack

 ---

 ## About The Client
-UK’s No. 1 premium lending company that operating in UK & Ireland with 2mn+ customers across both personal and business use.
-The client has helped millions of businesses and individuals pay for their insurance or other financial commitments school fees, premium memberships upfront and spread the costs over instalments, instead of paying the whole premium up front since 1988.
-The client also provides the finance to pay annual costs such as professional fees, membership subscriptions, commercial service charges and school fees
+UK’s No. 1 premium lending company that is operating in UK & Ireland with 2mn+ customers across both personal and business use.
+The client has helped millions of businesses and individuals pay for their insurance or other financial commitments school fees, premium memberships, professional fees, membership subscriptions, commercial service charges upfront and spread the costs over instalments, instead of paying the whole premium up front since 1988.

 ---